-Cash flows from operating activities amounted to 7.2 billion euros, compared with 5.4 billion euros in the previous year.
+Cash flows from operating activities amounted to €7.2 billion, compared with €5.4 billion in the previous year.
 The considerable increase was primarily due to the improvement in net income.
-An offsetting factor was cash tied up in net working capital, which rose by 1.2 billion euros to 1.6 billion euros in 2021.
-This mainly resulted from the significant increases in inventories and trade accounts receivable due to higher business volumes and prices.

-Cash flows from investing activities totaled minus 2.6 billion euros in 2021, after minus 1.9 billion euros in the previous year.
+Cash flows from investing activities totaled minus €2.6 billion in 2021, after minus €1.9 billion in the previous year.
 Payments received for divestitures and the disposal of the shareholding in Solenis in 2021 were below the figure from the disposal of the construction chemicals business in the previous year.

-Cash flows from financing activities amounted to minus 6.5 billion euros.
-In addition to the payment of dividends in the amount of 3.3 billion euros, financial and similar liabilities were reduced by 3.1 billion euros.
+Cash flows from financing activities amounted to minus €6.5 billion.
+In addition to the payment of dividends in the amount of €3.3 billion, financial and similar liabilities were reduced by €3.1 billion.

-Free cash flow amounted to 3.7 billion euros in 2021, after 2.3 billion euros in the previous year.
+Free cash flow amounted to €3.7 billion in 2021, after €2.3 billion in the previous year.

-[Slide 15: Solid balance sheet]
+[Slide 14: Solid balance sheet]

-Turning to our balance sheet at the end of 2021 compared with yearend 2020:
+Turning to our balance sheet at the end of 2021 compared with year-end 2020:

-- Total assets increased by 7.1 billion euros to 87.4 billion euros.
-Noncurrent assets amounted to 52.3 billion euros, an increase of 1.9 billion euros, mainly due to additions to property, plant and equipment and currency effects.
-Current assets increased by 5.2 billion euros to 35.1 billion euros, primarily due to higher inventories as a result of higher raw materials prices and higher accounts receivable because of the increase in sales. - Net debt decreased to 14.4 billion euros at the end of 2021. - Equity amounted to 42.1 billion euros on December 31, 2021, representing an increase of 7.7 billion euros compared with the year end of 2020.
+Total assets increased by €7.1 billion to €87.4 billion.
+Noncurrent assets amounted to €52.3 billion, an increase of €1.9 billion, mainly due to additions to property, plant and equipment and currency effects.
+Current assets increased by €5.2 billion to €35.1 billion.
+This was primarily due to higher inventories as a result of higher raw materials prices and higher accounts receivable because of the increase in sales.

+Net debt decreased to €14.4 billion at the end of 2021.
+Equity amounted to €42.1 billion on December 31, 2021, representing an increase of €7.7 billion compared with year-end 2020.
 This was driven by the considerably higher net income and other comprehensive income.